BlasBenito/collinear/README.md

 <!-- badges: end -->

+## Warning

+version 1.2.0 of `collinear` comes with a few changes that may break existing workflows.
+Additionally, due to improvements in the automated selection algorithms, results from previous versions will not be reproducible.

 ## Summary

-The R package `collinear` combines four methods to facilitate multicollinearity management:
+The R package `collinear` combines four methods to facilitate multicollinearity management in data frames for statistical and machine learning modeling:

-- **Target Encoding**: General method to transform categorical variables to numeric.
-Only relevant when a numeric response is available, and there are categorical predictors in the target data frame.
+- **Target Encoding**: Transforms categorical variables to numeric when a numeric response is provided.
-- **Preference Order**: Method to rank predictors by their univariate association with a response variable of any type.
-The resulting ranking is used to preserve important variables during multicollinearity filtering.
+- **Preference Order**: Ranks predictors by their univariate association with a response variable to preserve the most important ones during multicollinearity filtering.
 - **Pairwise Correlation Filtering**: Automated multicollinearity filtering algorithm based on pairwise correlations between predictors.
   It can handle numeric and categorical predictors independently of target encoding.
-- **Variance Inflation Factor Filtering**: Automated multicollinearity filtering based on Variance Inflation Factors.
-It can only handle numeric predictors, unless target encoding has been applied to the target dataset.
+- **Variance Inflation Factor Filtering**: Automated multicollinearity filtering of numeric predictors based on Variance Inflation Factors.

-All these methods are integrated in the function [`collinear()`](#collinear()), which is designed as an all-in-one tool for multicollinearity filtering.
-Additionally, the package offers other functions that may be useful to build custom workflows:
+These methods are integrated in the function `collinear()`, which is designed as an all-in-one tool for multicollinearity filtering.
+Other relevant functions in the package are:

-- `cor_select()`: automated pairwise correlation filtering.
-- `vif_select()`: automated VIF-based multicollinearity filtering.
 - `preference_order()`: automated predictors ranking based on their univariate association with a response variable.
 - `target_encoding_lab()`: transformation of categorical predictors into numeric by using a numeric response variable as reference.
+- `cor_select()`: automated pairwise correlation filtering.
 - `cor_df()`: generates a data frame of pairwise correlation scores of numeric and categorical predictors.
 - `cor_matrix()`: converts a pairwise correlation data frame into a